 BP Professional Development Awards

 Broadening Participation Professional Development Awards are intended to allow students, post-docs, and faculty members who are underrepresented and/or who enhance the diversity of experiences and perspectives within their field, geographic region, or institution to attend the SICB annual meeting, by helping to defray the costs of travel, lodging, and registration.
 Awards are typically capped at $500.
-Applicants will be asked to submit an on-line application (available HERE starting in early fall) and to have one letter of recommendation submitted on their behalf.
+Applicants will be asked to submit an on-line application (available HERE starting in early fall) .
 Please note that the application process for the BP award is separate from other SICB awards such as the Charlotte Magnum Student Support Program.
 In addition, BP professional development awards are not restricted to students, and we are especially interested in ensuring that post-doctoral and junior faculty members have the support they need to attend the SICB meeting.

 Meeting Mentorship Program

 The Broadening Participation Committee coordinates a meeting mentorship program for the annual SICB meetings, in which junior SICB attendees are matched to experienced student, post-doc or faculty mentors who can provide networking opportunities, tips for getting the most out of the meeting, and general career advice.
 Mentors and mentees will be asked to contact each other before the meeting, to attend several talk/poster sessions or social events together during the meeting, and to contact each other after the meeting.
 Guidelines and applications for the Meeting Mentorship Program will be posted online ahead of the annual meeting registration deadline.

 This committee designs and promotes activities of the Society to increase the diversity of and inclusion in the membership of the Society and fields of integrative and comparative biology.